 This series is called “Successful Queries” and I’m posting actual query letter examples that succeeded in getting writers signed with agents.
 In addition to posting these query letter samples, we will also get to hear thoughts from the writer’s literary agent as to why the letter worked.

-The 66th installment in this series is with agent Sara Megibow (Nelson Literary) for Stefanie Gaither’s young adult novel, FALLS THE SHADOW (Sept 2014, Simon & Schuster Books For Young Readers).
-Kristi Helvig, author of BURN OUT, said of the book: “[It's] a smart, futuristic thriller that grabs you and doesn’t let go until the very last page.
+The 66th installment in this series is with agent Sara Megibow (Nelson Literary) for Stefanie Gaither’s young adult novel, FALLS THE SHADOW (Sept 2014 [now available], Simon & Schuster Books For Young Readers).
+Kristi Helvig, author of BURN OUT, said of the book: “[It’s] a smart, futuristic thriller that grabs you and doesn’t let go until the very last page.
 This is a fantastic debut.”

 Dear Ms. Megibow,